huaminghuangtw/Evergreen-Notes/Permanent-Notes/hope-for-the-best-prepare-for-the-worst.md

 > A Zen master received a beautiful glass cup from a former student.
 He loved it, used it daily, and showed it to visitors. he would hold the cup in his hand and remind himself, “This cup is already broken.”
 >
 > One day, a visitor knocked the cup from its shelf.
 It fell to the ground and broke into pieces.
 While others gasped, the master stayed calm.
-Smiling, he said, “Ah, yes, let's begin,” picked up a broom, and started to sweep up the pieces.
+Smiling, he said, “Ah, yes, let’s begin,” picked up a broom, and started to sweep up the pieces.

 ---